 Dr. Carla Koretsky (geochemistry) joined the department in 2000.
 In 2004, Dr. Mohamed Sultan came to WMU and established his well-funded earth science remote sensing laboratory in Wood Hall whilst assuming the role of Chairperson for the department.

 In 2011, the department took ownership of the Michigan Geological Survey; Dr. Alan Kehew was named interim director of the Survey.
 The survey facilitates research to promote the wise use of natural resources while serving the general public through quality research, invaluable expertise and historic data repository.
 The 47th Annual Meeting of GSA’s North Central Section was hosted by the Department of Geosciences at the Fetzer Center on the campus of Western Michigan University.
 Geoscientists from the north-central U.S. and beyond convened in Kalamazoo on May 2 to 3 to celebrate GSA's 125th Anniversary and discuss new science, expand on existing science and explore the unique geologic and historic features of the region, with a special emphasis on the Great Lakes.
 Effective October 2, 2013, our alumni and long-time WMU geosciences advisory council president, John Yellich, assumed the responsibilities as director of the Michigan Geological Survey.
 As director, Yellich supervises the activities of the Survey's various operational geological resource centers, which include: surface mapping, subsurface geology, energy, mineral resources, geologic hazards, research and education outreach and water resources.
 Emeritus professor Dr. John Grace passed away surrounded by family on May 21, 2012.
 In 2012, three of our senior faculty members, Ron Chase, Mike Grammer and Carla Koretsky, retired or left for other positions on campus and off campus.
 Dr. Joyashish Thakurta was hired in 2013 to replace Dr. Ron Chase as our resident igneous and metamorphic petrologist.
 2015 marked the fiftieth anniversary of the Department of Geosciences.
 This anniversary was celebrated with a weekend-long alumni event.
 In 2015, Dr. Chris Schmidt retired from his post as structural geologist.
 In 2015, the WMU student chapters of American Institute of Professional Geologists and the Society of Exploration Geophysicists were chartered.
 The student chapter of the American Association of Petroleum Geologists was also reestablished in 2015.
 Two other new geosciences faculty were hired in 2015, Dr. Essam Heggy and Dr. Stephen Kaczmarek.
 In 2016, two new programs were added to the department's offerings: the Certificate Program in applied hydrogeology and the Accelerated M.A. in earth sciences.
+A new faculty member was hired in 2016, Dr. Matt Reeves.
 After 30 years with the department, Dr. Dave Barnes retired in the spring of 2016.
+As our program has evolved over the past 53 years, we have expanded our emphasis on applied environmental and hydrogeological research, thus, the department changed it's name to the Department of Geological and Environmental Sciences in 2018.

 For more throwback photos, visit the department's Facebook page.